-The Board had appointed Dr. Santanu Paul as a Director of the Bank w.e.f.
-October 11, 2017 for a period of three years .
-Pursuant to the aforesaid appointment the term of office of Dr. Santanu Paul was concluding on October 10, 2020.
-The Bank has received an application of the nomination of Dr. Santanu Paul for re-appointment as an Independent Director on the Board of the Bank.
-Hence, it is proposed to re-appoint him as a Director on the Board of the Bank for a period of 3 years with effect from October 11, 2020.
+The Board had appointed Dr. (Mrs.) Bala Krishnamoorthy as a Director of the Bank w.e.f November 12, 2018 for a period of three years .
+Dr. (Mrs) Bala Krishnamoorthy brings to the Board her rich experience and insights in the matters of banking, customer service, management and strategy.
+The Bank continues to benefit immensely from his leadership and guidance.
+Dr. (Mrs.) Bala Krishnamoorthy (DIN: 08247118), who was appointed as an Independent Director and who holds office as an Independent Director up to November 11 , 2021.
+The Bank has received an application of the nomination in terms of section 160 (1) for re-appointment of Dr. (Mrs.) Bala Krishnamoorthy as an Independent Director on the Board of the Bank.
+Hence, it is proposed to re-appoint her as a Director on the Board of the Bank for a period of 3 years with effect from November 12, 2021.